neiios/sila/README.md

 1. Follow the instructions given by the installer.
 1. Reboot your computer.
    - **You will have to log in as root after the reboot.**
+1. The script will launch automatically.
+   - You can always launch it manually with `bash /root/alis/scripts/postinstall.sh`.
 1. Follow the installer instructions.
 Read each page carefully and select what you want to install.
 1. Reboot your computer again.
 1. ?